Periodic Neural Codes and Sound Localization in Barn Owls: Convex closures of periodic codes

 As has already been noted, since every codeword in $C_{k,m}(n)$ corresponds to a facet, $C_{k,m}(n) \subseteq C_{\min}(\Delta)$.
 To prove Proposition~\ref{subcodeMandatory}, we will show that for any $\tau \in C_{k-1, m+1}(n)$, the link $\Lk_{\tau}(\Delta)$ is non-contractible, and so $\tau \in C_{\min}(\Delta)$.
 We first consider the special case of $\km$ periodic codes on $k+m$ neurons (Lemma~\ref{subbandLink}) and then extend this result to a code on $n$ neurons using Proposition~\ref{linkLemma}.

 We introduce the notation $\sigma_{i,j}(n)$ for $i,j \in [n]$ to be the face of a simplicial complex on a set of consecutive vertices, where we consider the $n$th and first vertex to be adjacent.
+More formally, we define